 It’s also about enjoying the now of running and taking in the scenery.
 Oh and one thing I love about running is that I do this at my own speed.
 No pressure to be a certain way or compare myself to others.

 I know I can do this and have since been out for my first proper run before starting work.
 Again, something I have never done before.
 For me, I’ll keep running my way to better mental health.

 Do you ever go for a run?
 If that’s a yes, what do you love about running?
 Would you love to start running?
-How do you look after your mental health?
+How do you prefer to look after your mental health?

 Sunita is a trained Business, Career and Confidence Coach and CIPD qualified HR professional with over 20 years in her field.
 To find out more about her recommended coaching services click here or you can browse forthcoming online meet ups and masterclasses right here.
 Need some expert advice on your CV or LinkedIn profile?
 Check out the options here.

 The free online Lucky Things®️ Meet Ups are running fortnightly on Thursday lunchtimes 1pm-2pm UK time.
 You can book your free space for the next one here.
 The feedback on these online events and talks has been wonderful and are known for being a much needed space to connect and feel inspired during our unusual year.

 Oh and if you like podcasts, the Lucky Things®️ is available to listen on iTunes, Spotify, Anchor and Google Podcasts.
 Remember to leave a quick rating as Sunita loves hearing what people think about her work and resources.